thebettertwin/razor-tech-test/NOTES.md

 Getting duplicates in the api response - if have time should look to address this

 Decision to use a search provider context - this allows me to persist the search state between navigation states - eg clicking into detail page and then going back to search results - still shows previous search results.

+For now I am keeping components in a single directory.
+With a larger application in order to scale we would need to break down components atomically